DaddyBigFish/nmap.py/README.md

 # Description
 Simple nmap output file parser to create pretty tables using python.
+It will use the current directory to find all `.gnmap` files and will collate them into a unique data set and format them into a single table.

 # Requirements
-Any **.gnmap** file output from an nmap scan.
+Any `.gnmap` output files from nmap scans.

 # Installation
 ```